lm-sec/offensive-awx/README.md

         var: stdout
 ```

-This should return send us a reverse shell and we skipped spawning a bash shell before hand.
+This should send us a reverse shell without the use of a shell script.
-Example playbooks allowing you to prompt which command or python code is executed on launch are available in the `playbooks/` directory at the root of this repository.
+Example playbooks allowing you to prompt which command or python code is executed on launch are available in the [playbooks directory](./playbooks/) at the root of this repository.

 ### Tunneling

-Using this we can create SSH tunnels between hosts, this can be useful for pivoting in different subnets.
+Using remote code execution on the execution node, we can create SSH tunnels between hosts.
+This can be useful for pivoting in different subnets.
-Here is an example that assumes a certain level of segregation between the dev and prod environments.
-However, the AWX instance is used to manage both subnets, without proper segregation.
+Here is an example that assumes a certain level of segmentation between the dev and prod environments.
+You can't reach the prod environment from the dev environment.
+However, the AWX instance is used to manage both subnets, without proper segmentation.
+We use the execution node to build a reverse port forwarding ssh connection that creates a tunnel between the `dev-host` on port 9999 to the `prod-host` on port 25.

 ```yml
 ---